 A Hands-On Approach To Bringing Families Together

 Instead of attempting to complete an adoption on your own, surround yourself with the resources and support our lawyers and professional staff provide.
-Call us and schedule a consultation at 704-251-2500 or our Boca Raton, Florida, law office at 561-489-2248, or complete our online contact form (There is a $50 consult fee).
-From our office in Charlotte, North Carolina, we work with clients throughout the state and the U.S.
+Call our Charlotte, North Carolina, law office at 704-251-2500 or our Boca Raton, Florida, law office at 561-489-2248, or complete our online contact form.
+We work with clients throughout the U.S.